FITNYC-FRS/MAIN/PROCESSING/Code/README.md

-# PROCESSING MAIN CODE FOLDER
+# PROCESSING CODE EXAMPLES

-This folder contains code examples for Processing.
+This folder contains code from example projects.